FedericaGraziano/FedericaGraziano/README.md

 ### :woman_technologist: About Me :
-I'm an aerospace engineer 🚀 with a broad experience in the industry and a strong curious attitude 🌞 I love learning new things, in particolar in the scientic field and I'm passionate of astrophiscs.
+I'm an aerospace engineer 🚀 with a broad experience in the industry and a strong curiosity 🌞 I love learning new things, in particolar in the scientic field and I'm passionate of astrophiscs.
 I have always been interested in other cultures, foreign languages and I love travelling 🗺️

-- 👩‍💼 In the last years I worked in the maintenance field for rail freight 🚆, taking care of the correct execution of maintenance activities, monitoring faults in diagnostic data and making predictive maintenance.
-I also followed courses relating to diagnostics and prognostics in the maintenance of industrial systems at the Polytechnic of Milan.
+- 👩‍💼 In the last years I worked in the maintenance field for rail freight 🚆, taking care of the correct execution of maintenance activities, monitoring faults in diagnostic data and carrying out predictive maintenance.
+I also attended courses relating to diagnostics and prognostics in the maintenance for industrial systems at the Polytechnic of Milan.

 - 👩‍🎓 I recently attended an intensive course on Data Science at Constructor Learning, learnig new topics on ML and AI:
   - Python, Web Scraping, APIs